learn-co-curriculum/graph-dfs/README.md

 ## Implement isPath(graph, vertexA, vertexB) / is_path(graph, vertex_a, vertex_b)

 Your method will be given a graph stored in a hash/object.
 Each key represents a vertex in the graph, and each value will be a list of adjacent vertices stored in an array.
 The method will also be passed two vertices.
 Your job is to determine whether there is a path between them.
 If there is, return `true`, otherwise `false`.
-There is no guarantee that the vertices given will be in the graph.
+The vertices given will always be in the graph.

 ```
 graph = {